 The study is based on a sample of more than 116,000 U.S. company reviews submitted to Glassdoor between 2013 and 2016.
 The reviews came from two sets of users: the first set operating under the "give to get" policy, and the second set operating as a control group that didn't have the same restrictions.
 We found that the distribution of star ratings across our 5-point scale was far more balanced in the group operating under a positive motivation to contribute.

 "This study gives strong evidence that company reviews on Glassdoor are more balanced because of the way they are collected," says Dr. Andrew Chamberlain, Glassdoor's chief economist.
-"The policy creates incentive for people to contribute on the site who might otherwise opt out.
+"The policy creates an incentive for people to contribute on the site who might otherwise opt-out.
 It should help quell misconceptions that employees only provide really positive or really negative opinions about companies on Glassdoor.
 The data shows that's not the case—Glassdoor's 'give to get' policy creates a more balanced picture of companies."

 In fact, when we look across all reviews published on Glassdoor, 74% of employees say they are "okay" or "satisfied" with their jobs and companies.